murphywaggoner/Math-208-Intro-to-Data-Science/Case Studies.md

 - How could the case study be improved?

+**Note:** There is a good chance that you can find other resources for each of these case studies below.
+That's the good news, if you're tenacious enough to search for them.
+The bad news is that other sources might not use the tools you are learning in R4DS.

+## Cleaning and visualizing genomic data

+This article demonstrates the value of tidy data for visualization.
+The tidying is done to a gene expression data set, but the process can be understood without knowing anything about genomics.
+In fact, that is the point of the article!
+The article can be found at [Cleaning and visualizing genomic data: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics/), but the code is a little dated.
+See the instructor for suggestions on how to "fix" the code.

+## Vignettes for tidy data

+This is not so much a case study as a series of examples of tidying various data, including Billboard ratings.
+The vignettes can be found at [Tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html), which is a code-heavy and shorter version of Hadley Wickham's, [Tidy data](http://vita.had.co.nz/papers/tidy-data.html) published in the The Journal of Statistical Software, vol. 59, 2014.

 ## International Adoptions

 This case study uses a dataset from the May 1993 *Ours Magazine* published by [Adoptive Parents](https://www.adoptivefamilies.com/)